oceanicsdotio/oceanics.io/README.md

 You can run the Neo4j database manager in a [Neo4j container image](https://hub.docker.com/_/neo4j/), or use a managed service that supports [cypher](https://neo4j.com/docs/cypher-refcard/current/).

-Running `make out` will build packages, and `make dev` will build and run a local API and web server.
+Running `make out` will build packages.

-Running `make test` populates the connected database with the examples described in `specification.yaml`.
+Running `make test` pushed to a test environment and populates the connected database with the examples described in `specification.yaml`.

 ## Environment